Formation of GW230529 from Isolated Binary Evolution: Population Synthesis of BHNS Mergers and Formation of GW230529

 \subsection{Results}

-The simulated local event rate densities of GW230529-like events and BHNS mergers are listed in Table \ref{tab:EventRate} and are displayed in Figure \ref{fig:EventRate}.
-Based on the probability density functions of $\mathcal{R}_{230529}$ and $\mathcal{R}_{\rm BHNS}$, assuming they are independent, we calculate the credible interval of our population synthesis simulations for the LVK's observations.
-The event rate densities of our population synthesis simulations are all within the $60\%$ credible intervals of observed $\mathcal{R}_{230529}$ and $\mathcal{R}_{\rm BHNS}$.
-We find that the models with a lower common-envelope efficiency ($\alpha_{\rm CE}\lesssim2$) indicates a better agreement with the LVK's observations when the natal kick is strong ($\sigma_{\rm NS}=265\,{\rm km}\,{\rm s}^{-1}$), whereas those with higher common-envelope efficiency ($\alpha_{\rm CE}\gtrsim5$) suggests better consistency with the observations when the kick velocity is relatively low ($\sigma_{\rm NS}=100\,{\rm km}\,{\rm s}^{-1}$).
-Among these population synthesis models, the models of $\alpha5\sigma100$ and $\alpha2\sigma265$, exhibit credible intervals lower than 10\% within the GW observations.
+The simulated local event rate densities of {mgBHNS} and BHNS mergers are listed in Table \ref{tab:EventRate} and are displayed in Figure \ref{fig:EventRate}. {In Table \ref{tab:EventRate},} {we also calculate the confidence intervals for our simulated population synthesis rate densities to fall within} {the posterior distribution of $\mathcal{R}_{\rm mgBHNS}$ and $\mathcal{R}_{\rm BHNS}$ obtained from the population analyses reported by the LVK Collaboration \citep{Abbott2024Observation}} {, allowing us to evaluate which population synthesis models are better constrained based on the present observations. } The event rate densities of our population synthesis simulations are all within the {$90\%$} credible intervals of observed {$\mathcal{R}_{\rm mgBHNS}$} and $\mathcal{R}_{\rm BHNS}$.
+We find that the models with {a higher SN kick} indicate a better agreement with the LVK's observations.
+Among these population synthesis models, the model of {$\alpha2\sigma265$ exhibits the best consistency with the GW observations.}